 6.27.
-The uncertainties related to key variables calculated (e.g. peak pressures and temperatures, total mass of corium, mass of combustible hydrogen, timing of major events) should be documented for use in the models for quantification of accident progression (e.g. accident progression event tree).
+The uncertainties related to calculated key variables (e.g. peak pressures and temperatures, total mass of corium, mass of combustible hydrogen, timing of major events) should be documented for use in the models for quantification of accident progression (e.g. accident progression event tree).